F.A.Q.

 • What is the University of Miami's policy on course repeats?

 We do not have a forgiveness policy for transfer coursework.
+All course grades are included on the UM academic transcript.

 • Can I retake a class in which I have achieved a grade of “C?”